abyshergill/Local_LLM_Chatbox/readme.md

 This project is licensed under the Apache 2.0 License.

 ---
+`Note :`-
+* Who want to directly use on windows with .exe file for try can contact me.
+* With .exe you can run this application without python or any other application if you already have model in your system.

 Creator : Aby Email : shergillkuldeep@outlook.com | Repo : [github.com/abyshergill](https://github.com/abyshergill/Local_LLM_Chatbox)